-auto-traffic-control This command sets the lower threshold for ingress traffic beneath which a control alarm-clear-threshold response for rate limiting will be released after the Release Timer expires, if so configured by the auto-traffic-control auto-control-release command.
+auto-traffic-control This command sets the lower threshold for ingress traffic beneath which a control response for rate limiting will be released after the Release Timer expires, if so configured by the auto-traffic-control auto-control-release command.
 Use the no form to restore the default setting.